hapostgres/pg_auto_failover/docs/architecture.rst

 practice if you want to handle N PostgreSQL services, you need at minimum 2 * N + 1 servers (not 3 * N).

-pg_auto_failover considers that a PostgreSQL service is Highly-Available when the following two guarantees are respected, in this order:
+pg_auto_failover considers a PostgreSQL service to be Highly-Available when the following two guarantees are respected, in this order:

   1. Data loss is prevented in any situation that include the failure of a